csc-training/geocomputing_course/materials/examples.md

 ```
 You can find more use case presentations from [CSC: geocomputing seminars page](https://research.csc.fi/geocomputing-seminars).

-## Some publications from Finland that used Roihu
+## Some publications from Finland that used Puhti

 ```{figure} images/YliHeikkila.png
 :alt: Crop yield predicton workflow from image download to prediction